mheberger/delineator/README.md

 delineator_serve
 ```
 Open your web browser and visit [http://localhost:5000](http://localhost:5000).

+The web app enables the [`cache`](#caching) option by default, so repeated
+clicks along the same river are much faster than the first.

 If you want to save the geodata, click the little buttons at the bottom right
 to save the geodata to a file as GeoJSON.